 Lillard also maintains a high-level of self-awareness and noted “I know what I am as a basketball player and as a person.
 I don’t see myself as above, elevated, or, like, more important than other people.
 I view myself with people; I don’t view myself as a superstar.”
 Lillard wears the jersey number No. 0, representative for the letter 'O' and his journey in life; from Oakland (Oakland High School), to Ogden, Utah (Webster State University), and now Oregon (Portland Trail Blazers).
-Lillard navigated the chaos and practiced the art of living well by understanding the need to ‘outwork thousands in front of nobody.’
+Lillard navigated the chaos by understanding the need to ‘outwork thousands in front of nobody.’
 This mentality of outworking thousands in front of nobody requires relentless practice over an extended an extended period of time.

 According to research conducted by University of Nebraska psychologist Richard Dienstbier individuals have the capacity to become mentally and physically stronger with practice.
 He developed his “toughness model” first published in 1989 in the journal Psychological Review.
 Gathering evidence from a wide range of human and animal studies, he demonstrated that exposure to intermittent stressors, such as cold temperatures and aerobic exercise, made individuals physiologically “tougher.”
 They became less overwhelmed by subsequent difficulties, and by their own fight-or-flight arousal.